uzuko01/vscode-extension-for-zowe/docs/Conformance-Guide-draft.md

 1. (Required) New Zowe CLI profile type: **A new data provider requires a new Zowe CLI profile type as it is the foundation for registering the APIs that add the new protocol as documented in the extension guideline.
 When new APIs get registered via the `ZoweExplorerApi.IApiRegisterClient.registerMvsApi()` call the APIs passed as a parameter needs to use a unique profile type name.**

-   Such registration events will be logged by Zowe Explorer and can be used to verify to successful implementation of the requirement in the Zowe Explorer logs.
+   Such registration events will be logged by Zowe Explorer and can be used to verify successful implementation of the requirement in the Zowe Explorer logs.

-1. (Best Practice) Matching Zowe CLI Plugin: **Provide a Zowe CLI Plugin for the data provider's profile type that implements the core capabilities requires for the new protocol that users can then also use to interact with the protocol outside of the Zowe Explorer extension using Zowe CLI commands.**
+1. (Best Practice) Matching Zowe CLI Plugin: **Provide a Zowe CLI Plugin for the data provider's profile type that implements the core capabilities required for the new protocol that users can then also use to interact with the protocol outside of the Zowe Explorer extension using Zowe CLI commands.**

    A Zowe CLI Plugin is a regular NPM package that then can be completely imported as a dependency into a VS Code extension that represents a data provider for Zowe Explorer.
 The zFTP Zowe CLI Plugin and Zowe Explorer extension for zFTP are an example for such a pairing.
 This requirement can be verified by testing the CLI plugin and seeing it being used in the package.json file of the VS Code extension.

-1. (Required) Data provider API implementation: **The Zowe Explorer extensibility API provides interfaces for the required operations to be implemented for MVS, JESS and USS.
+1. (Required) Data provider API implementation: **The Zowe Explorer extensibility API provides interfaces for the required operations to be implemented for MVS, JES and USS.
 An extender must either fully implement and register at least one of these three interfaces or alternatively throw JavaScript exceptions that provide meaningful error messages to the end-user in the `Error.message` property of the exception that Zowe Explorer will display in a dialog.**

    "Not yet implemented by the XYZ data provider" could be an example.
-Registering a new data provider API instance will be logged by Zowe Explorer and be be verified in the Zowe Explorer log files.
+Registering a new data provider API instance will be logged by Zowe Explorer and can be verified in the Zowe Explorer log files.

 1. (Best practice) API test suite implementation: **If the extension implements a Zowe Explorer API data provider interface, it should implement a test suite that calls each of the implemented API methods.**